obsidiansystems/ledger-app-tezos/APDUs.md

 included in the APDU data.
 This is unsafe, because the user doesn’t see what operation they are actually signing.
 When this happens, we tell the user “Unrecognized: Sign Hash” so that they can make appropriate external steps to verify this hash.
+The difference between `INS_SIGN` and `INS_SIGN_WITH_HASH` is that the latter returns both the signature *AND* the hash of the data (while the former only returns the signature).

 ### Parsing operations